 How pollution affects your skin — and how to repair the damage

 We all know pollution is a problem.
 From the Great Pacific Garbage Patch, to the perpetual smog that hangs over cities worldwide from L.A. to Beijing, it’s inescapable.
 In fact, there is almost nowhere on earth completely free from the effects of pollution.
 That’s a pretty depressing fact, and we should all do our part to help reduce pollution and make the world a better, healthier place.
-But whatever our individual efforts, living with pollution is a fact of life.
+Nevertheless, despite our individual efforts, living with pollution is a fact of life.
 That’s why it’s important to know what that pollution is doing to our bodies, and how best to combat the damage it causes.

 What is pollution?

 We've known about the harm pollution causes since the start of the Second Industrial Revolution.
-Chicago and Cincinnati were the first American cities to pass clean air laws, in 1881, but that did little to stop progress.
+In 1881, Chicago and Cincinnati were the first American cities to pass clean air laws, but that did little to stop progress.
 By the 1940s, smog was a real problem in Los Angeles, and remains so today.
 Despite the pandemic shutdown, 2020 was L.A.’s worst year for air quality in decades.

 Air quality map of the USA.
 Source: Air Now https://gispub.epa.gov/airnow/

-In the 1950s, Congress tried to control pollution with several Acts, including the Clean Air Act, Clean Water Act, and National Environmental Policy Act.
+In the 1950s, Congress tried to control pollution with several laws, including the Clean Air Act, Clean Water Act, and National Environmental Policy Act.
 Even so, pollution is something we continue to live with, and the price for that can show on our skin.

 Air pollution contains several substances that are harmful to our skin.
 These include ozone, carbon monoxide, and nitrogen dioxide.
 Additionally, soot and dirt particles in polluted air can also be harmful to the skin.

 The effect of pollution on skin